top of page

 • How long are the sessions?

-• Both 60 and 90 minute sessions are available.
+• Both 60 minute and 90 minute trauma-informed sessions are available.

 • How are the sessions delivered?